FEATURED POST

 How to work it out:

 Unless stated otherwise, North is always shown as upwards on a map.
-If you imagine a clock face, with the compass directions as numbers, the order from the top is: North, East, South and West.
+Imagine a clock face with the compass directions as numbers.
+The correct order from the top is: North, East, South, and West.

 Once you know this, it’s easy to follow these directions.
 Do not get distracted by diagonal roads unless the question says so (e.g. travel north-east).
 In this case, the answer will be junction 6.